quanterall/HaskellMaterials/basics/01-values-and-functions.md

 2. Define a value with the type `String` and the value `['h', 'e', 'l', 'l', 'o']`, then a value with the type `String` and the value `"hello"`.
 Why do both of these work?

+3. Define a value with the type `String` and the value `'hello'`.
+What happens and why do you think that is?

 ## Functions

 Functions are written much like values, but have arrows in their type.
 The types, starting at the